linkedin/photon-ml/photon-client/src/integTest/resources/DriverIntegTest/input/bad-weights/README.md

-This directory contains data sets that contain bad weight values for the samples, i.e. negative or 0 weights.
+This directory contains datasets that contain bad weight values for the samples, i.e. negative or 0 weights.
 The data is the heart data, with only the weights modified via the following python script:

 import avro.schema